zoop-studio/react-native-animated-form-stack/README.md

 What if just wrapping your existing Form UI with our component could achieve this effect?
 No need for any additional external libraries; the ones you're already using in your project are sufficient.

-Experience the magic of animated forms in a lightweight package of just under 2 KB.
+Experience the magic of animated forms in a lightweight package of just under **3 KB**.

 ## Install